Readings

 Your purity of life, your devotion, deserve and call for a reward; because you are acceptable and pleasing to God your purity of life must be made purer still, by frequent buffetings, until you attain perfect sincerity of heart.
 If from time to time you feel the sword falling on you with double or treble force, this also should be seen as sheer joy and the mark of love.

 The two-edged sword consists in conflict without, fears within.
 It falls with double or treble force within, when the cunning spirit troubles the depths of your heart with guile and enticements.
-You have learned enough already about these kinds of warfare, or you would not have been able to enjoy peace and interior tranquillity in all its beauty.
+You have learned enough already about these kinds of warfare, or you would not have been able to enjoy peace and interior tranquility in all its beauty.

 The sword falls with double and treble force externally when, without cause being given, there breaks out from within the Church persecution in spiritual matters, where wounds are more serious, especially when inflicted by friends.